kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

   extension](https://marketplace.visualstudio.com/items/?itemName=dnut.rewrap-revived)
   (dnut.rewrap-revived) wraps text according to the VS Code ruler `editor.rulers` in the settings.
 This has two benefits:
-  1. Better git differences - Git will check for changes line-by-line, so if an entire paragraph is on one line then any changes to it means git will flag the entire paragraph as being changed.
+  1. Better Git differences - Git will check for changes line-by-line, so if an entire paragraph is on one line then any changes to it means Git will flag the entire paragraph as being changed.
 Rewrap will put everything on a new line (this doesn't affect the output).
   2. Easier split view - I typically have the output pdf open in split view, and